Transcendence and normality of complex numbers via Hurwitz continued fractions: Introduction

 In fact, we will establish a more robust result by categorizing the set of normal numbers within the framework of the Borel hierarchy.
-The Borel hierarchy serves as a natural ordinal rank, quantifying the number of steps required to construct a Borel set, commencing from open sets.
-A similar result was obtained by Dani and Nogueira when they were studying the image of $\Za[i]^2$ under binary quadratic forms \cite[Propositions 8.5, 8.6]{DanNog2014}.
+The Borel hierarchy serves as a natural rank, quantifying the number of quantifiers required to construct a Borel set, commencing from open sets.
+In some sense, this measures the difficulty of determining whether a complex number is a Hurwitz normal number.
+A related result was obtained by Dani and Nogueira when they were studying the image of $\Za[i]^2$ under binary quadratic forms \cite[Propositions 8.5, 8.6]{DanNog2014}.

 Theorem \ref{TEO:02} is a consequence of the dynamical structure of $\overline{\sfR}$ with respect to the left-shift map.
-We prove a weak form of specification introduced by Airey, Jackson, Kwietniak, and Mance in \cite{AirJacKwiMan2020}. \begin{teo01} The subshift $(\overline{\sfR},\sigma)$ has the right feeble-specification property. \end{teo01}
+We prove a weak form of specification introduced by Airey, Jackson, Kwietniak, and Mance in~\cite{AirJacKwiMan2020}. \begin{teo01} The subshift $(\overline{\sfR},\sigma)$ has the right feeble-specification property. \end{teo01}

 The subshift $(\overline{\sfR},\sigma)$ is not a full shift, in other words, $\overline{\sfR}$ is not of the form $\scA^{\Na}$ for some $\scA\subseteq \Za[i]$.
 Nonetheless, Theorem \ref{TE:RightFeebleSpec} shows that the system $(\overline{\sfR}, \sigma)$ still has a considerable level of freedom in terms of specification.
-The specification property was introduced by Bowen in his seminal paper \cite{bowen1971periodic}.
+Bowen introduced the specification property in his seminal paper \cite{bowen1971periodic}.
 Bowen's Specification Theorem asserts that all transitive hyperbolic systems possess the ``specification property'', wherein complete independence is established among finite subsets with bounded gaps.
-The specification and its variations have proven to be potent tools unlocking access to various other properties, such as the uniqueness of measures of maximal entropy \cite{bowen1971periodic,CliTho2021}, universality \cite{quas2016ergodic}, and the intricate structure of generic points \cite{AirJacKwiMan2020}.
+The specification and its variations have proven to be potent tools for unlocking access to other properties, such as the uniqueness of measures of maximal entropy \cite{bowen1971periodic,CliTho2021}, universality \cite{quas2016ergodic}, and the intricate structure of generic points \cite{AirJacKwiMan2020,deka2022borel}.